Welcome to the German

 The interest of the German public in small wind turbines is large.
 Many German people are fond of green technology, already own a solar system and want to complement it with a small wind turbine.

 My name is Patrick Juettemann.
-I’m working in the field of renewable energy since 15 years.
+I’m working in the field of renewable energy since 20 years.
 I am a neutral expert for small wind turbines, I am not engaged in the sale or trade of wind turbines.
 In my work as a journalist I have a focus on a scientific correct and fact-based coverage as well as consumer protection.
-Most of the time I was working for state agencies and consulting companies.
-Since 2010 my focus lies on journalistic services for online media.